Wycombe Museum

 Wycombe Museum (aka Wycombe Local History and Chair Museum) is a free local museum located in the town of High Wycombe, Buckinghamshire, England.
 It is run by Wycombe Heritage and Arts Trust, as of 1 December 2016.
 It was previously run by Wycombe District Council.

+Background

 The museum is located in Castle Hill House on Priory Avenue.
 It is situated in an 18th-century house on a medieval site, and surrounding the museum are Victorian gardens.
-The museum presents exhibitions the history of the local area, including the furniture industry, especially chair-making.
-There are also displays of Windsor chairs, lace, art and natural history.